Working in Bangalore?

 There is no shortage of healthcare facilities in Bangalore, although standards may vary wildly, especially among public hospitals.
 Since India in general is becoming an increasingly popular destination for medical tourists, numerous highly specialized private clinics have opened in recent years, offering world-class treatment and care to those who can afford it.

 The only time when expats are likely to face difficulties is in an emergency situation.
-Ambulance drivers often have no medical training and might expect instructions from you as to what to do and where to go.
+To dial an ambulance, call either 112, 102, or 108.
+In big cities, it’s common for state ambulances to take a long time to reach you, due to the amount of emergency calls.
+Ambulance drivers often have medical training of a lower standard than what you might be used to and might expect instructions from you as to where to go.
 Therefore, it’s useful to know where the nearest hospital is or where you (or the person concerned) would like to be taken in case of an emergency.

-Some ambulance services, which are not affiliated with a hospital, also lack any life-saving equipment in their cars.
-It is best to ask colleagues or neighbors for hospitals, doctors, and telephone numbers of ambulance services they would recommend, so you will be prepared should you or a family member ever need emergency assistance.
+Some ambulance services, which are not affiliated with a hospital, also lack any life-saving equipment in their vehicles.
+It is best to ask colleagues or neighbors for hospitals, doctors, and ambulance services they would recommend, so you will be prepared should you or a family member ever need emergency assistance.

 In addition to the healthcare directory linked above, the US Consulate in Chennai also provides an overview of hospitals and clinics in Bangalore, complete with office hours, specializations, and languages spoken.